annihilatorrrr/telegraph_export_bot/README.md

 ## feature

-Exporter can edit the telegraph page afterwards.
+Owner can edit the telegraph page afterwards.

 ## how to install